 In an unfortunate turn of events, it became apparent our installer mistakenly gave us the wrong flooring!
 We didn’t realize his mistake until all the floors in the house were sanded down, but he had given us red oak herringbone.
 Our home already had 2.375″ white oak wood floors running in all the rooms.
 White oak is darker, more beige.
 Red oak is lighter, more pink.
 They stain differently.
 Of course we wanted all the floors to match.

-He removed the red oak (don’t worry, he told us he saved most of it for a future project) and reinstalled the correct white oak herringbone floors.
+He removed the red oak (he told us he saved most of it for a future project, but who knows) and reinstalled the correct white oak herringbone floors.
 After seeing how the wide planks looked, we chose a more narrow board at 3.375″ x 20 wide.

 See the difference below, before: